Using the connector

 flag.

-./start_acme.py -f <f5_demo>.yaml [,<f5_demo2>.yaml]
+./start_acme.py -f <f5_demo.yaml> [,<f5_demo2.yaml>]

 If the files are stored in a different location, specify the the full path with one of the following commands.

-To validate all files under /etc/sectigo
+To process all files under /etc/sectigo

 :

-To validate specific files:
+To process specific files:

-./start_acme.py -f </path/f5_demo>.yaml [,</path/f5_demo2>.yaml]
+./start_acme.py -f </path/f5_demo.yaml> [,</path/f5_demo2.yaml>]

-To validate all files under specific path:
+To process all files under specific path:

-./start_acme.py -f </path>*.yaml
+./start_acme.py -f </path*.yaml>

-Automate the enrollment
+Automate the enrollment/renewal

 To automate the execution, set up a cronjob that will invoke the script on a schedule (see crontab for cron schedule expressions) to check the certificate expiry status: